- Better Borrowing (215)

 It’s only October, we’re still at least nine weeks away from Christmas, which means that there is still time to gradually buy everything, from food through to gifts.
 It’s really worth stocking up on store cupboard essentials now before the ‘Christmas’ price tag doubles the cost of staples like nuts and fruitcake.
 The end of the summer sales can prove to be a great hunting ground for cheaper Christmas presents and don’t forget Black Friday (27th November) and Cyber Monday 30th November) when you can make purchases at incredible discounts online.

-The Christmas party season is not yet upon us and that makes it a great time to start getting yourself party ready by going for a detox.
-The principle benefit here, of course, is cutting out alcohol, which is one of our most significant expenses, as well as being a contributor to weight gain and a whole range of other problems.
+The Christmas party season is not yet upon us and that makes it a great time to start getting yourself party-ready by going for a detox.
+The principal benefit here, of course, is cutting out alcohol, which is one of our most significant expenses, as well as being a contributor to weight gain and a whole range of other problems.
 It depends how much you drink but you could save anywhere upwards of £50 a month from cutting out the booze.
 Jeremy Clarkson recently revealed that his dry spell has saved him £500 a week.
 And if you want to detox for charity then you don’t have to wait for Dry January – the cancer charity Macmillan is asking people to get sponsored to Go Sober For October, for that added bit of motivation.

 This sounds very obvious but there are so many hidden costs that few of us really think about when it comes to making savings that actually have a big effect on our budgets.
 Coffee is one of the biggest accumulated costs – a daily latte could set you back £15 a week, which is £60 a month and £720 a year!
 You could pay for next summer’s holiday by taking a thermos instead.
 Food is something many of us don’t buy very efficiently – the old adage ‘don’t go shopping when you’re hungry’ is very valuable here.
 Plan out your meals, buy in bulk and don’t make impulse buys.
 Supermarkets are set up to encourage us to buy what we don’t need so take your list with you and stick to it.
 Although the weather outside might make you feel like you agree with the supermarket advertising pushing you to try a new soup, pudding or cake, you’ll just end up short as a result.